continuoustraining/ansible-base-env/README.md

 ### Dependencies

-Install docker for your system
+* Install docker for your system

-Install pip3 for your system
+* Install pip3 for your system

-Add user to docker group, in order to use Ansible with your current user in order to deploy our stack
+* Add user to docker group, in order to use Ansible with your current user in order to deploy our stack

 ```console
 user@host:~$ sudo usermod -aG docker $USER
 ```

+* Install ansible on your system

 ```console
 user@host:~$ pip3 install ansible
 ```
+* Install docker-compose using pip3 (needed for docker_compose module we use in our initial playbook)

 ```console
 user@host:~$ pip3 install docker-compose